 The syllabus for each undergraduate course in the History Department is available on the online syllabi webpages.

 The deadlines to apply for History option modules are listed below.
 Please note that other academic departments may have different application deadlines for their own modules.

 Places are not allocated on a first-come first-served basis, but instead all History and CAS students (both single and joint honours History and CAS students, and including 'History, Part-Time' students and 'Liberal Arts with History' students) who submit their module nomination form by the relevant deadline are given equal consideration.
 Those students who miss the relevant deadline are required to wait until the module allocation process has been completed for those students who did submit by the deadline, and then to make their choices from the reduced number of module places that still remain available.

 History and CAS students are strongly recommended to spend sufficient time perusing the websites of the available modules to enable an informed choice as to their preferred modules.
 No student can be guaranteed their first choices, and so it is important to spend as much time considering reserve choices as first choices.

 Changing Module Nominations

-Students may change their module nominations by resubmitting their form as many times as wish prior to the nomination deadline, and the last module nomination form submitted prior to the deadline will be the one used for the module allocation process.
-Due to the intensive administrative demands of allocating modules to students, it is not possible to cater for students that wish to change their module nominations after the nomination deadline.
+Students may change their module nominations by resubmitting their form as many times as they wish prior to the nomination deadline, and the last module nomination form submitted prior to the deadline will be the one used for the module allocation process.

 Update of Modules